Healthy Birth Healthy Earth: Welcome, join the inquiry!

 8) Robin Grille: Neuro-social Evolution: How connectedness was lost and how to reclaim it for humanity’s future

-In a barnstorming presentation Robin drew on neuropsychology, epigenetics, psycho-history and anthropology to illustrate how and why many of the world’s cultures lost, over centuries, the capacity for healthy connectedness in early life.
+In a barnstorming presentation Robin draws on neuropsychology, epigenetics, psycho-history and anthropology to illustrate how and why many of the world’s cultures lost, over centuries, the capacity for healthy connectedness in early life.
 Now that so much is known about the centrality of connected relationship for healthy human function, there is a social and global imperative to ease back towards a society of healthy connectedness.
 The implications are bigger than you think.
 And your job is more important than you realised.
 A very importantly affirming challenge to those who are holding Healing Birth in the same breath as Healing Earth.

 9) Romiro Romero – an indigenous male midwife’s view from Colombia.

-Romiro Romero electrified the audience with his sharing, music and insights from his life.
+Romiro Romero electrifies the audience with his sharing, music and insights from his life.
 He is in a family of midwives.
 His description of what its like to be a midwife, coming from his own personality and identity gave an amazing window into A) what it takes for an indigenous midwifery and birth care to really exist, and B) how male and female principles can truly support and work together.